andrew-h-lee/visitors_tracker/README.md

 # Visitors_Tracker App

-Tracks the number of Visitors & purpose of Visit.
+Tracks the number of Visitors & Stating their Purpose of Visit.
+Application used in a Hospital Setting.

-## Tools:
+## Tools Used:
 - Ruby On Rails (4.2.3)
 - AngularJS (1.4.8)
 - Bootstrap (3.3.5)